BrendanDindialSecE/lab8/README.md

 With this API, I was able to fetch the latest launch information, including details such as the launch name, flight number, launch date, success status, and a mission patch image.
 Presenting this data on a web page is a way to visually highlight SpaceX's most recent contributions to space exploration, making it accessible and engaging for users.

-You can explore the SpaceX API yourself [here](https://api.spacexdata.com) and learn more about their exciting space missions!
+You can view my page showcasing the SpaceX API [here](https://api.spacexdata.com](https://brendandindialsece.github.io/lab8/))